kyma-project/api-gateway/docs/contributor/01-00-installation.md

       </details>
     </div>

-6. Create the `kyma-system` Namespace and deploy API Gateway Operator in it.
+6. Create the `kyma-system` namespace and deploy API Gateway Operator in it.

     ```bash
     make deploy